 For me leaving an image rest before releasing it into the world is a common case.
 I do this with quite a few of my images.
 I keep them for myself for a while.
-It might seem a bit selfish to do this, but for me it’s part of the creative process i go through when working on my images, an intrinsic part of the creation of a photograph, and it some cases it might take years till an image is ready to be seen.
+It might seem a bit selfish to do this, but for me, it’s part of the creative process I go through when working on my images, an intrinsic part of the creation of a photograph, and in some cases, it might take years till an image is ready to be seen.
 Some will never be seen, probably.
 I don’t know what I will do with an image when I finish it.
 Or rather, I consider an image finished the moment it is ready to leave me.
 It can stay on my hard disk finished for a long time before anyone else sees it.
 Why?
 It’s part of the creative process, part of the “ritual” I go through when creating my fine art photographs.

 Creation needs time, it needs to be lived, it needs to be for myself first and then for other eyes.
 I need to live with my images before I show them to the world.